dangarfield/garcon-magic-bartender/README.md

 `Movement Listener`
+- Note: Most of this logic is in the visualiser node.js app
 - Based on movement data sent / polled from the visualised
 - If the movement is a finished journey we can prepare training data for the movement classifier or predict movement based on the classifier
 - If number of steps is longer than 5 and movement is towards toilet or bar > Get prediction from movement classifier